ewels/rich-click/README.md

 ## Usage

+This is a quick overview of how to use **rich-click**.
+[Read the docs](https://ewels.github.io/rich-click) for more information.

+There are a couple of ways to being using `rich-click`:

 ### Import as click

-To use `rich-click`, switch out your normal `click` import with `rich-click`, using the same namespace:
+To use **rich-click**, switch out your normal `click` import with `rich_click`, using the same namespace:

 ```python
 import rich_click as click
 ```

-That's it! ✨ Then continue to use `click` as you would normally.
+That's it! ✨ Then continue to use Click as you would normally.

 > See [`examples/01_simple.py`](examples/01_simple.py) for an example.

-The intention is to maintain most / all of the normal click functionality and arguments.
-If you spot something that breaks or is missing once you start using the plugin, please create an issue about it.

 ### Declarative